 As a spirit, you’re also able to pass through creatures and objects.
 These count as difficult terrain.
 Be careful not to end your turn inside a creature or object as you will take 1d10 force damage if you do so!

-The last benefit given to you by the Spirit Projection feature is an additional bonus if you’re using your Form of Dread while you project.
+The last benefit given to you by the Spirit Projection feature is an added bonus if you’re using your Form of Dread while you are projecting.

 Once during each of your turns when you deal necrotic damage to a creature and are in your Form of Dread while projecting your spirit, you regain hit points equal to half of the necrotic damage you dealt.

 Using Spirit Projection

 One of my favorite things about Spirit Projection is that there’s not just one way to use it.